astronomer/docs/astro/create-first-dag.md

 ## Step 4: Deploy your DAGs to your Astro Deployment

-You can use DAG-only deploys to quickly update your Astro Deployment without building a Docker image of your entire project.
+You can use DAG-only deploys to quickly update your Astro Deployment.

 1. Run the following command to enable DAG-only code deploys.